-'Jesus Was Divisive': A Black Pastor's Message To White Christians
+Jesus Was Divisive: A Black Pastor's Message To White Christians

 You said the people who are the sickest from white supremacy often don't know that they are infected with it.
 Even if white pastors are disregarding the impact of COVID-19 on people of color, white Americans comprise nearly half of COVID-19 deaths.

-That's the cunning thing about white supremacy, is that not only does it always find a scapegoat, but it always finds someone who's doing worse off than you.
+That's the cunning thing about white supremacy is that not only does it always find a scapegoat, but it always finds someone who's doing worse off than you.
 And it creates a narrative of white American invulnerability to what's happening globally.
 We've always been able to weather this storm because America is so exceptional and it's the city on the hill, it's blessed and ordained by God.
 All of that is bulls***.
 The truth is that we have refused to engage in the global community as a country and our churches have refused to engage the local communities on the issues that Jesus actually cares about.
 If the Christian church in the 21st century does not dismantle white supremacy, there will be no Christian witness in 50 years in this country.
 Every church will close.

 "We're all in this together" has become a clichéd phrase during the pandemic, and among Christians, there's a similar desire for unity.
-A recent article called, "Church, Don't Let Coronavirus Divide You" encourages Christians who disagree about masks and social distancing to not judge one another.
+A recent article called "Church, Don't Let Coronavirus Divide You" encourages Christians who disagree about masks and social distancing to not judge one another.
 But in your book, you write that Jesus was divisive.

 There's a lot of bulls*** in the name of Christian unity, where people will set aside the agenda of God in the name of Christian niceness.
 Christian niceness is a product of whiteness, and it's just as deadly as any of the other manifestations of white supremacy.

 The most compassionate action right now is intentional social distancing.
 That's what Jesus would be telling us to do if we were gathering.
 Jesus was a man of color who was murdered by law enforcement and state-sanctioned violence for insurrection against the Roman Empire.
 That's not the average pastor in America.
-The average pastor in America placates the comforted and does nothing for the afflicted, when we're actually called to afflict the comforted and comfort the afflicted.
+The average pastor in America placates the comforted and does nothing for the afflicted when we're actually called to afflict the comforted and comfort the afflicted.

 What should the role of the church be — specifically very white denominations like the ELCA — in addressing killings of black Americans by police?

 The last couple days have been incredibly traumatizing for black Americans.
 I spent most of the last 72 hours in my garden, planting flowers, listening to hymns and bursting into tears.
-Because I'm tired of Jesus literally saying "I can't breathe" on the streets of America while everyone turns their back on him.
+Because I'm tired of Jesus literally saying, "I can't breathe," on the streets of America while everyone turns their back on him.

 White denominations need to show up, share their wealth and let people of color and street activists lead.
 They need to get connected to leaders on the ground and pour all their resources into bail funds and providing food and water.
 The church has lost our place in society and given up our opportunity to be leaders.
 But we can be chaplains to the revolution.
-We can offer spiritual care and comfort to those who are going to change this country, and who I truly believe are sent by God.
-We can show up as white churches to serve those people, and get the hell out of their way.
+We can offer spiritual care and comfort to those who are going to change this country and who I truly believe are sent by God.
+We can show up as white churches to serve those people and get the hell out of their way.

 Given Christianity's role in enabling white supremacy in this country, what steps can the church take going forward to ameliorate those sins?

 American Christianity needs a revival.
 I mean, it's mostly a whitewashed tomb with the ghost of Christianity haunting our churches.
-It's a group of people who get together and like to think about how they used to take down empires with the power of God and make sure the marginalized are centred and offered salvation, mercy and grace.
+It's a group of people who get together and like to think about how they used to take down empires with the power of God and make sure the marginalized are centered and offered salvation, mercy and grace.
 We tell stories of people who did those things, but we hardly ever do them ourselves anymore.

 We need to acknowledge that a large portion of the American Christian world will never commit to the task of dismantling white supremacy.
 The rest of us have to start this work with or without them, because the entire republic is on the line.
-And beyond the republic, perhaps the world and ourselves.
-The church is a spiritual body beyond time and space that has lasted 2000 years and has watched the rise and fall of empires.
+And beyond the republic — perhaps the world and ourselves.
+The church is a spiritual body beyond time and space that has lasted 2,000 years and has watched the rise and fall of empires.
 We will survive this empire.
 And we will have to be accountable for the actions we took as it fell.